Paper Airplanes: The science behind it

 “The Stable” – I hadn’t heard of this fold before, but it was easy to do and, like its name, is very stable and can fly far.

-Get your preschooler involved: If your child is able to do simple folds, allow them to make the first couple of folds on each paper airplane.
+Get your child involved: If your child is able to do simple folds, allow them to make the first couple of folds on each paper airplane.
 If not, then start the fold and let them press on the crease.

 (Optional) Step 2: Create a runway to track the flying distance of each airplane